What Is Periodontal Treatment?

 • Loss of bone in the jaw

 If you have any of the above symptoms, be sure to get in touch with our Katy, TX team right away for a periodontal evaluation.
 Even if you have a history of gum disease treatment, it is still possible for the infection to recur.
-Dr. LeQuang and our team will check your periodontal health and let you know if gum disease is present.
+Our dentist and team will check your periodontal health and let you know if gum disease is present.
 We offer effective gum disease treatments to help you reestablish a healthy smile.
 The importance of treating your gum infection goes beyond your mouth, however.
 A number of studies have shown that gum disease does seem to increase the risk for certain general health problems like heart disease, stroke, diabetes, and some cancers, along with other types of concerns.
 Treating any type of gum disease condition early on offers the best chance to preserve your oral structure and the long-term health of your smile.

-During your periodontal disease evaluation, Dr. LeQuang and our team will take digital x-rays of your jaw to evaluate your bone levels and measure the spaces (periodontal pockets) between your teeth and gums.
+During your periodontal disease evaluation, our dentist and team will take digital x-rays of your jaw to evaluate your bone levels and measure the spaces (periodontal pockets) between your teeth and gums.
 Periodontal pockets that measure over 3mm in depth coupled with the presence of bone loss on the x-rays may indicate a periodontal infection.
 If your screening results reveal the presence of gum disease in your mouth, we will review your treatment options with you, which are determined based on the extent of your condition.
 Sedation dentistry can also be discussed at that time if you feel anxious when receiving dental care.

 Gingivitis, or the earliest stage of periodontal disease, it can often be treated with a very thorough cleaning and improved home care efforts.
 Gingivitis that is not treated may progress to periodontitis, which is where the gum and bone tissues start to breakdown.
 Scaling and root planing (SRP) therapy is a non-surgical approach that is often very effective at stopping the disease process in this state.
 SRP may also be paired with locally delivered antibiotics to keep bacterial growth at a minimum.
 When advanced periodontitis has occurred, a surgical approach may be necessary to access the deeper areas of gum infection.
 Rest assured, our team wants to help you achieve the best possible results for your smile and will customize your care to meet your specific treatment needs.